jefdaj/ortholang/README.md

 “number”.
 You can write integers, decimals, or scientific notation.
 The only gotcha is that math doesn’t follow normal order of operations—instead, everything is just left to right.
 For example, `3 + 1 / 2` is `2`, not `3.5`.
-PEMDAS could be added fairly easily, but I haven’t done so it because the `+` and `-` functions are also used with sets, and I think it would be confusing if they switched behavior depending on the type you call them with.
+PEMDAS could be added fairly easily, but I haven’t done it because the `+` and `-` functions are also used with sets, and I think it would be confusing if they switched behavior depending on the type you call them with.
 More on that later.
 Most phylogenomic cuts won’t involve long equations, and if you do need one you can use parentheses.

 ### Lazy evaluation